HIllya51/LunaTranslator/docs/en/guochandamoxing.md

     For the Gemini platform, this option will automatically map to Gemini's `thinkingBudget`.
 The mapping rules are as follows:

-    minimal -> 0 (disable thinking, but not applicable to the Gemini-2.5-Pro model), low -> 512, medium -> -1 (enable dynamic thinking), high -> 24576.
+    none/minimal -> 0 (disable thinking, but not applicable to the Gemini-2.5-Pro model), low -> 512, medium -> -1 (enable dynamic thinking), high/xhigh -> 24576.

 1. #### Other Parameters